protickr/git-notebook/readme.md

 #### DO NOT:
 1. DO NOT Rebase if your commits have already been pushed and someone else has based their work off of yours.

+#### Rebase pushed branch
+**Do this only when you are the only person working on this branch**
+1. Rebase your local topic branch on top of your desired local branch
+2. Then force push the local branch (override remote topic branch with local topic branch).
+   > `$ git push --force origin feature-branch`

 #### Advanced Rebasing:
 You can also have your rebase replay on something other than the rebase target branch.
 Take a history like A history with a topic branch off another topic branch, for example.
 You branched a topic branch (server) to add some server-side functionality to your project, and made a commit.
 Then, you branched off that to make the client-side changes (client) and committed a few times.
 Finally, you went back to your server branch and did a few more commits.